omarreis/vsop2013/gravityIntegration/README.md

 attract all others, but the magnitude direction of the forces vary continuously with time, as objects move around.

-One approach is to divide the time in small DT intervals, and calculate object states incrementally:
+One approach is to divide the time in small DT time intervals, and calculate object states incrementally:

      Ai = Sum (G*M/D^2)     <-- sumatory of gravity acceleration due to all objects